Google just made Google Home a more compelling rival to Amazon Echo.

 Earlier this year, Amazon launched an Alexa calling service, giving Echo users the ability to phone other Echo users and users of the Alexa app.
 And if you have the new Echo Show, you can even do video calls.
-Amazon basically made its Echo lineup far superior to Google Home in terms of communication functionality, but now, mere moths later, Google is leveling the playing field with a "hands-free calling" feature.
+Amazon basically made its Echo lineup far superior to Google Home in terms of communication functionality, but now, mere moths later, Google is levelling the playing field with a "hands-free calling" feature.

 Here's everything you need to know about calling with Google Home, including how it works and when the feature will be available.